Are there any ticklish animals?

 Why are humans and some animals ticklish?

 Ticklishness is a strange mixture of pleasure and pain – indeed, pain receptors in the skin are heavily involved in the sensation.
 The function – if there is one – is far from clear.
 One possibility is that it is a form of play-fighting between mutually trusting individuals.

 All of the great apes – orangutans, gorillas, chimpanzees and bonobos – respond to being tickled with a remarkably human-like laugh.
 Dogs, meerkats, penguins and many others also seem to enjoy it.

-Just like humans, rats need to be in the right mood for it, though.
+Rats giggle ultrasonically when tickled by humans but just like humans, they need to be in the right mood for it.
 In a relaxed setting, they will solicit the attentions of a tickler, but avoid it when they are anxious.

 The fact that tickling is spread across so many different types of animal suggests that ticklishness may have ancient evolutionary roots.